CyVerse-learning-materials/Network_analysis_tutorial/index.rst

 **Introduction**
 =================

-Various types of molecular interaction webs (including protein–protein interaction, metabolic, signaling and transcription-regulatory networks) are principal determinants of the system-scale behaviour of the cell.
-Recent advances and falling costs of technologies have enabled researchers to catalogue the component molecules of these networks not only at a genome-wide scale but also under a large number of different experimental conditions (e.g. time points, cell types, stimuli and treatments).
+Various types of molecular interactions are principal determinants of the system-scale behaviour of the cell.
+These interactions include protein–protein interaction, metabolic, signaling and transcription-regulatory networks.
+Recent innovation and continues falling costs of technologies have enabled researchers to catalogue the component molecules of these networks not only at a genome-wide scale but also under a large number of different experimental conditions (e.g. time points, cell types, stimuli and treatments).
 In this tutorial, we will use Discovery Environment apps to analyze a sample dataset of five transcription factors that control the rate of ~14k genes.

-Command-line expertise is not required to follow most of this tutorial.
+Some experience with python programming and command-line is required to follow this tutorial.

 ----